-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — saving you money in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.

 That’s why more people are looking to add devices like a Nest to their HVAC system.
 If you're interested in trying a Nest yourself, call your nearest expert for smart thermostat installation in Des Moines.

-From auto scheduling to optimizing energy efficiency, Nest makes securing your sense of comfort effortless.
+From automated scheduling to optimizing energy efficiency, Nest makes controlling the climate of your home effortless.

 • Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it for the next homeowner.
+For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.

-To reset, it helps to record existing temperature settings so reapplying them is faster.
-Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To initiate a reset, first write down your temperature settings so reapplying them is faster.
+Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

 • Restart: Turns your Nest off and starts it back up while remembering your settings.
-Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.
+Another way to restart is to press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.

-• Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
-If you choose this, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+• Schedule: This reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
+By choosing this kind of reset, you’ll have to input a new schedule or wait until the Nest learns your schedule.

-• Network: With a network reset, it erases connection info and your Nest will no longer be connected to Wi-Fi.
-Use this option if you want your Nest to forget your Wi-Fi password.
+• Network: With a network reset, it forgets connection logins and your Nest will no longer be connected to Wi-Fi.
+It also forgets your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi